dddjjjiie/dddjjj.github.io/math/number_theory/Linear_Congruential_Generators.md

 # Linear Congruential Generators

-LGC us a source of random numbers.
+LCG us a source of random numbers.
 The form of generator is
 $$
 X_{i+1} = (aX_i + c) \; mod \; m, with \; 0 \le X_i \le m
 $$